The Three Kingdoms (AD 220 – 280)

-Whereas Chinese writing had been purely functional (and standardized due to former emperor Qin Shi Huang's efforts) until then, it now gained an aesthetic quality mixed with a quality of moral righteousness.
-"Good" writing became a gentlemanly quality.
+Whereas Chinese writing had been purely functional and standardized (due to the efforts of the former Emperor Qin Shi Huang) until then, it now gained an aesthetic quality mixed with a quality of moral righteousness.
+Good writing became a gentlemanly quality.
 The writing of poetry and prose proliferated during the Southern dynasties with increasingly elaborate styles of composition.
 The sophisticated prose written during this time in the South was often very flowery and contained quotations from and veiled references to earlier classic texts that only the culturally "pure Chinese" elite of the South was meant and able to understand.

 By the latter part of the 6th century, the culture in the northern and southern dynasties had approximated mostly through the process of assimilation that the Turkic people underwent in the North.

 As far as the religious development in the Southern dynasties is concerned, distinctly Chinese schools of Buddhism such as the Tiantai school and the Chan school (nowadays known in the West as the Zen school of Buddhism) emerged during this period.